How the Mars Exploration Rovers Work

 Of course, that doesn't mean that a manned mission to Mars is akin to a vacation to California.
 Rovers have allowed space programs to not just explore the Martian surface but also suss out some of the issues that would arise should we one day send women or men to the planet.

-From then on, the United States, the former USSR, Japan and the European Space Agency have all launched missions to Mars.
-In the following pages, we'll explore not just the rovers themselves but also some of the discoveries they made.
-Let's roll to the next page to see why, exactly, we're sending rovers in the first place.
+From then on, the United States, the former USSR, Japan and the European Space Agency have all launched missions to the planet Mars.
+In the following sections, we'll explore not just the rovers themselves but also some of the discoveries they made.

 Advertisement